 While municipal bonds can offer attractive effective yields and can be a way to generate tax-free income, they may not be right for investors in every tax bracket or for every type of account.
 For instance, a portion of the income you receive may be subject to the federal alternative minimum tax, even if that income is classified as tax free.
-Also, once you sell a municipal bond, the proceeds from that sale may be subject to capital gains or other types of taxes.
-With capital gains taxes, your earnings are taxed at either the current capital gains tax rate or your ordinary income rate, depending on how long you hold the bond.
-You may also be taxed on gains characterized as market discount at your ordinary income rate.
-Market discount arises when a bond is purchased on the secondary market for a price that is less than its stated redemption price.
+Also, if you sell a municipal bond, the proceeds from that sale may be subject to capital gains or other types of taxes.

 Finally, it's important to remember that tax laws may change.
-So the favorable tax conditions that existed at the time you purchased a bond may be either phased out or no longer available to investors in your tax bracket.
+The favorable tax conditions that existed at the time you purchased a bond may either have been phased out or no longer available to investors in your tax bracket.
 Please consult your tax advisor before purchasing any security.